9 Disney World Cast Member Codes You Don’t Want To Hear Under Any Circumstance

 Winnie the Pooh

-This could mean that someone had an accident on a ride, sidewalk, bathroom, or anyone else in the parks.
+This could mean that someone had an accident on a ride, sidewalk, bathroom, or anywhere else in the parks.
 If you ever hear a Code H, do your best to avoid the area and practice patience.
 Accidents happen!

 Code U